ncozzarin/ncozzarin.github.io/_posts/2025-07-06-justice-inequality-simulator.md

 ---

 ### 8. Model Architecture
-We design a simple Multi-Layer Perceptron (MLP) with three hidden layers to classify the BERT embeddings.
+I design a simple Multi-Layer Perceptron (MLP) with three hidden layers to classify the BERT embeddings.
 The input layer takes vectors of size 768 (from Legal-BERT CLS embeddings), followed by hidden layers with 1024, 512, and 128 neurons respectively.
 The output layer uses a sigmoid activation for binary classification.
 Early stopping is used to prevent overfitting.

 {% highlight python %}
 from sklearn.neural_network import MLPClassifier